thiagovscoelho/dots_brackets_converter/README.md

 ***Quantifier dot strength.*** Following the Carnap/PM practice, dot-groups that set off quantifiers are considered *weaker* than other dot-groups of *equal or smaller* size when doing dots-to-brackets conversion, but in brackets-to-dots conversion, you may choose to generate them with different sizes, so as not to rely on this assumption.

 ***Conjunction dots.*** Dots `.` used for conjunction, as in PM style (e.g. `a .∨. b . c`, meaning `a ∨ (b ∧ c)`), are supported in inputs, but not in outputs.
 Not only are such dots confusing to read anyway (and the similar-looking `⋅` is already supported besides), but supporting conjunction dots in outputs would also make it easier to make a mistake by accidentally running a formula through the wrong mode of the program, and possibly leave the user confused by how a dot was left unaffected.
-If you want to convert a formula into a formula that uses dots for conjunction, simply use a supported binary connective for your conjunctions and then manually find-and-replace that sign with a dot in your output.
+If you want to convert a formula into a formula that uses dots for conjunction, simply use a supported binary connective for your conjunctions and then find-and-replace that sign with a dot in your output.

-*Note on manually converting conjunction dots.* For PM style, make sure to always use conjunction dots with smaller scope than all other operators.
-Quine allowed himself to strengthen a conjunction dot with further dots, as in the formula `φ.ψ.⊃χ:ψ∨φ:≡χ` (*Mathematical Logic*, pp. 38–39), which he intends to be read as `(((φ ∧ ψ) ⊃ χ) ∧ (ψ ∨ φ)) ≡ χ` – notice that the second `∧` was converted from a group of two dots (`:`), where the second dot was added to broaden the conjunction’s scope – in Landini style, to turn the `∧` into a `:∧:`.

 ## Dots → Brackets (PM-style)